gecko0307/gscript3/README.md

 - `const` support
 - Global execution context (instead of mandatory `main` function)
 - Direct access to global variables, without `global`. `global` object is still there, for externally defined properties
+- JS-like object literals istead of prototype functions: `{ foo: "bar" }`
-- No referencing.
-All functions can be passed without
+- No explicit referencing.
+Function reference is passed without `ref` keyword
 - Array length is now returned by the built-in `length` property instead of a global `length` function
 - `print` instead of `writeln`.